FocalAgent-Limited/propertybox-ui/README.md

 # Propertybox UI Elements Documentation

 This repository contains the documentation for the **Propertybox UI elements**.
-Our documentation is managed and published through [docs.page](https://docs.page), allowing us to create, edit, and share our documentation directly from GitHub.
+Our documentation is managed and published through <a href="docs.page" target="_blank">https://docs.page</a>, allowing us to create, edit, and share our documentation directly from GitHub.

 ## Viewing the Documentation

-You can view the full documentation for Propertybox UI elements at [https://docs.page/FocalAgent-Limited/propertybox-ui](https://docs.page/FocalAgent-Limited/propertybox-ui).
+You can view the full documentation for Propertybox UI elements at <a href="https://docs.page/FocalAgent-Limited/propertybox-ui" target="_blank">https://docs.page/FocalAgent-Limited/propertybox-ui</a>.

 ## Contributing to the Documentation